ChromaPure with Display 3 PRO (Rev B) Colorimeter

 Using a professional 2nm sptroradiometer, we correct each Display 3 PRO for 13 different display types.
 These corrections are built-in to the ChromaPure license file.
 When you initialize the meter within ChromaPure you are asked to select the measurement mode that represent the display types for which the meter has been corrected.
 Selecting a measurement mode automatically applies the appropriate correction.
 This way, the $269 colorimeter can approach the accuract of a $17,000 2nm spectroradiometer.
 To understand more about this, it is important to first understand the source of errors in tristimulus colorimeters.

 A filter-based colorimeter attempts to mimic human color perception by matching these curves.
 However, accurately matching these complex curves using any reasonably affordable filters requires correction with a reference spectroradiometer.
 Otherwise, you cannot achieve the desired accuracy with different display types.
 A spectroradiometer does not rely on filters as a way of mimicking human color vision, but rather measures the spectra of a display directly.
 Its accuracy depends only on the bandwidth, sensitivity, and resolution of the device.

 The inaccuracies of a filter-based colorimeter arise from a variety of sources.

 Taken together, these four sources of inaccuracy—generic factory calibration, unit-to-unit variation, effects from aging, and a lack of consistency among displays—result in a device that, on average according to our tests, typically deviates from a reference spectroradiometer up to about 5-6 dE (CIELAB).
-Our PRO version of the meter will cut this source of error in half.
+Our PRO version of the meter will cut this source of error considerably.